-The system has a DC regulator/rectifier with built in smooting condenser (73 00 799 50)
+Regulator with DC regulator with built in smooting condenser (73 00 799 50):

-- the 2 black (sw) wires are the AC input from the alternator (as it is AC it does not matter which black to which black) - the red (rt) wire is the 12V DC output plus - the brown (br) wire is gound, internally connected to housing

-Remains the blue/black wire at the ignition coil.
-This is the kill (cut-off) wire.
+- the 2 black (sw) wires are the AC input from the alternator (as it is AC it does not matter which black to which black) - the red (rt) wire is the 12V DC output plus - the brown (br) wire is gound, internally connected to housing - Remains the blue (sometimes blue/white) wire at the ignition coil.
+This is the kill (cut-out) wire.